September 23, 2014 –

 (MAYETTA): Native Americans are one of the most unregistered group of voters in the United States and the National Congress of American Indians (NCAI) would like to see that changed.
 Since NCAI began in 1944 they have urged Native Americans to vote and have mounted a Nativevote.org campaign to make people aware of how important their vote is.

-At the local level, the PBPN are launching their own campaign by having a display table at various places on the reservation where people can learn about the voting process all week.
+At the local level, the PBPN are launching their own campaign by having a display table at various places where people can learn about the voting process all week.
 Today the table will be at the Taco sale in the casino convention center and on Wednesday it will travel to the Elder Center from 11 a.m. to 1 p.m. and to the Health Center from 2 p.m. to 4 p.m.
 On Thursday it will be available at the Health Center from 9 a.m. to 11 a.m. and at the Boys & Girls Club from 3 p.m. to 5 p.m.
 On Friday it will be at the We-Ta-Se pow-wow being held in Prairie Peoples Park.
 Individuals who are old enough to vote are encouraged to stop by to learn about registering and for those who have already done so they can enter into a drawing for door prizes that will be announced at a potluck on October 13 (location to be announced).